-SOC prepares a Work Plan for Wisconsin’s Technical Conservation Practice Standards to provide an overview of which technical standard projects are priorities for the next two years.
+Every two years, SOC prepares a Work Plan for Wisconsin’s Technical Conservation Practice Standards to provide an overview of which technical standard projects are priorities for the next two years.
 Before the plan is completed, a Technical Standards Needs Survey is conducted to gather input on revisions needed across the state.
-This Work Plan is based on priorities identified by the 2017 Technical Standards Needs Survey, agency requirements, and available resources.
+This 2018-2019 Work Plan is based on priorities identified by the 2017 Technical Standards Needs Survey, agency requirements, and available resources.

 Based on recommendations from the custodian of the standard, SOC selects one of three different processes to develop or revise a technical standard.
 The three processes, which range in complexity, participation, and resource requirements, are briefly described here.

 Technical Standard Development & Revisions

 The SOC Program Manager will conduct the following activities for the current work team projects:

 - Facilitate work teams in completing Full and Modified Process projects through coordination of meeting logistics, agenda development, meeting facilitation, recording and distributing notes, and maintaining team member and stakeholder communications.

 - Coordinate commenting periods and promotion of newly revised practice standards.